TTecLinc/peilinyang/_pages/research.md

 ---
 ------

 Hello, I'm Peilin.
-My email: yang.peilinc@gmail.com
+My email: peilin.yang@upf.edu; peiliny@stanford.edu

 I am a Research Fellow, working with Jan Eeckhout, the President of the European Economic Association, and supported by the European Research Council.
 I have studied and worked at Stanford University.

-My research intersects health economics, biostatistics.
+My research intersects health economics and biostatistics.

 ### Publications